nabeelhdp/Hive3_replication/README.md

 Script to replicate a single database from an HDP cluster to another.
 Generally used for Prod to DR sync.
 Utilizes the HIVE REPL features used under the hood in DLM.
+Try running the manual steps in the ManualSteps.md document before running the script.

 Sample run